ibm-cloud-docs/cis/logpull.md

 # Using the Logpull service
 {: #logpull}

 IBM customers can access the Logpull service on Enterprise accounts.
 This service allows users to consume request logs over HTTP using the [Logpull command](/docs/cis?topic=cis-cis-cli#logpull-section).
 These logs contain data related to the connecting client, the request path through the network, and the response from the origin web server.
+Users can query for logs starting from 1 minute in the past (relative to the actual time that you make the query).
 {: shortdesc}

 ## Enabling log retention
 {: #log-retention}

 Edge logs are not retained by default.
 Before you can pull logs using the Logpull CLI, you must enable log retention.
 To do so, you must check the current setting, then turn log retention on or off.
+When enabled, logs are retained for 7 days.
+If retention is turned off, previously saved logs will be available until the retention period expires.

 1. To check whether log retention is currently turned off, use the `log-retention` CLI: